getpilot/app/docs/train-sidekick-flow.md

 **Pilot Sidekick** is the AI sales assistant inside the Unified Inbox.
 This onboarding flow lives **post-paywall** and exists to:

-* Capture sales context, tone, objections, and offers.
+* Capture sales context, tone, FAQs, and offers.
 * Train Sidekick without making the user feel like they’re filling out a form.
 * Gate Sidekick behind setup (soft optional: you can skip, but Sidekick stays locked).